Emissions Reduction Target

 Emissions by Source

-Hamburg’s Climate Action Plan sets concrete reduction targets across its mobility, industry, commerce and household sectors.
-Climate protection responsibilities are tasked across the entire administration and coordinated by the Ministry for Environment and Energy.
-The plan includes a wide range of measures, set as legal requirements, and an investment of nearly 2 billion euros through 2030.
+Hamburg’s Climate Plan sets concrete reduction targets across the mobility, industry, commerce and household sectors.
+Climate mitigation responsibilities are tasked across the entire administration and coordinated by the Ministry of Environment, Climate, Energy and Agriculture.
+The city administration itself will act as a role model by becoming climate neutral in 2030.
+The plan includes a wide range of measures – above all there will be a high investment into the infrastructure.